 We all have heard the dog barking in the background sounding like they want to join the call, or the baby crying wanting the next episode of Peppa Pig, whilst we have been on a call with remote workers.
 Yes, it can be a little frustrating.

-However, we need to be forgiving.
+My fifth top tip for working remotely is that we all need to be a little forgiving when on calls whilst at home.
 The best approach I have found is generally to make light of the situation accompanied by a little joke and then politely ask everyone who is not speaking to put themselves on mute.

 This one is tough.
 When working from home it is true you are much more productive, as you don’t get all the normal office interruptions of people coming up behind you and asking for stuff, or grabbing you to have a chat around the water cooler.

 However, these “little breaks” are often substituted by home workers popping into the kitchen for a quick snack or another coffee.
 The Swede’s call this ‘Fika‘ (one of the first traditions I learnt from consulting for a Swedish based company).
 I used to have a max of 2 cups of coffee a day when working in the office, now I can easily have 7 or 8 if I am not careful.

 Working from Home Tip 7 – Turn notifications OFF

 I have saved the best for last.
 It is vitally important that you create that imaginary barrier between your work and personal life as a remote worker.
 You need to be able to “switch off” and allow your brain and body to rest, so you can be at your most productive tomorrow.
 According to the experts, it can take between 30 and 90 mins to unwind once you stop work.

 Encourage your employees to share ideas through the digital tools they use every day.